 Or if you see a frost about to hit before your large tomatoes are fully ripe, you can always make a big batch of green tomato marmalade, a delicious treat made from unripe green tomatoes that we’ve fallen in love with over the years.

-The tomato season-extension methods in this article don’t require any seeds and produce new, robust plants far faster than growing them from seed.
-We hope this info helps you get a big late season tomato harvest this year!
+Again, the tomato season-extension methods in this article don’t require any seeds and produce new, robust plants far faster than growing them from seed.
+We hope this information helps you get a big late season tomato harvest this summer – or maybe even fall!

 Other tomato articles you may enjoy: